Skip to main content

 • uses the current target (see set_target)

-• if progression.damage is not configured, falls back to the attacker's DMG attribute, then to 1
+• if no dice rule is available, falls back to progression.damage, then the attacker's DMG attribute, then 1

 • uses the current weapon's damage_kind when available, otherwise physical

-• then applies outgoing_damage and incoming_damage from Rules
+• then applies incoming damage reductions from Rules

 close_in